qiboteam/workflows/docs/publish-next-on-ghpages.md

 # publish-next-on-ghpages.yml

-This workflow publishes Next.js website to GitHub Pages, it has no inputs.
+This workflow publishes next.js website to github pages, it has no inputs.

 ## Usage